firminoweb/bootstrap-smacss/README.md

-# Macaws SMACSS
+# SMACSS
-A starter style to organize your projects.
-Inspired on Scalable and Modular Architecture for CSS (SMACSS) from Jonathan Snook. http://smacss.com
+My SMACSS type starter with most known css pre-processors to organize your projects.
+Inspired on **Scalable and Modular Architecture for CSS** (SMACSS) from Jonathan Snook. http://smacss.com

 ## Get to Know
 * Less   - http://lesscss.org/